BranchMetrics/fastlane-plugin-branch/README.md

 If a Podfile or Cartfile is detected, the Branch SDK will be added to the relevant configuration file and the dependencies updated to include the Branch framework.
-This behavior may be suppressed using `no_add_sdk`.
+This behavior may be suppressed using `add_sdk: false`.
 If no Podfile or Cartfile is found, and Branch.framework is not already among the project's dependencies, you will be prompted for a number of choices, including setting up CocoaPods or Carthage for the project or directly installing the Branch.framework.

 By default, all supplied Universal Link domains are validated.
 If validation passes, the setup continues.
 If validation fails, no further action is taken.
-Suppress validation using `no_validate` or force changes when validation fails using `force`.
+Suppress validation using `validate: false` or force changes when validation fails using `force`.

 By default, this command will look for the first app target in the project.
 Test